MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-groups-azure-cli.md

 az config get
 ```

 The result shows default resource groups and other default values.
-If this is the first time you've run Azure CLI, the results might be empty.
+If you're using Azure CLI for the first time, the results might be empty.

 To set a default resource group for your Azure CLI installation, run the [az config set](/cli/azure/config#az_config_set) command: